McCarthy expresses 'deep frustration' after learning stalled VA clinic could take four more years

 "It says a lot about the character of a nation in the way it treats those who have defended its freedom," McCarthy told the crowd that gathered last year outside his local office.

-A year later, after the sweet news had turned sour, the words have a different ring.
+A year later, after the sweet news had turned sour, the words have taken on a different ring.

 In September, McCarthy testified before the House Committee on Veterans Affairs where he called for the timely completion of the project.
 Congress, he said, authorized the construction of 15 new facilities in 2010, including a new clinic in Bakersfield.
 The local clinic is the only project that remains stalled.